Edwin Jackson (baseball): High Point Rockers (2021)

 On July 15, 2021, Jackson signed with the High Point Rockers of the Atlantic League of Professional Baseball, to help prepare for the 2020 Summer Olympics (contested in 2021).
 He appeared in 1 game, pitching a scoreless inning out of the bullpen.

 On September 10, 2022, Jackson announced his retirement.

 International career

 In May 2021, Jackson was named to the roster of the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
 The team went on to win silver, falling to Japan in the gold-medal game.

 Pitching style

-Jackson is one of a minority of MLB starting pitchers who relies almost exclusively on two pitches, a mid-90s fastball and an effective power slider.
-His four-seam fastball has good velocity, averaging about 95 mph.
-He also has a two-seamer with similar velocity.
-His primary weapon against right-handed hitters is a hard slurve in the upper 80s.
-Against left-handed hitters, he often uses a changeup (85–89) and occasionally a curveball (78–81).
+Jackson was one of a minority of MLB starting pitchers who relied almost exclusively on two pitches, a mid-90s fastball and an effective power slider.
+His four-seam fastball had good velocity, averaging about 95 mph.
+He also had a two-seamer with similar velocity.
+His primary weapon against right-handed hitters was a hard slurve in the upper 80s.
+Against left-handed hitters, he often used a changeup (85–89) and occasionally a curveball (78–81).